CG80499/Attention-only-transformers/README.md

 Predict a sequence of 24 letters where the sequence is made up of 4 different blocks of 6 letters.
 Example: ABCDEFABCDEFABCDEFABCDEF

 So induction heads\* should be able to fully solve this task.
-However, in 1-layer transformers the key matrix is linear function of the input tokens hence the model can't find the last occurrence of the current token.
+However, in 1-layer transformers the key matrix is a linear function of the input tokens hence the model can't find the last occurrence of the current token.

 ##  Model